Invalid Date · blog

 The power of five

 Okinawa, an island off the coast of Japan, is considered one of the world’s five “blue zones”.
-In case you’re not familiar with the term, blue zones are regions of the world thought to have a higher than usual number of people that live much longer than average, identified by Gianni Pes and Michel Poulain in 2004.
-The people of Okinawa are fascinating because it’s not only what they eat that keeps them well, or how active they are, it’s thought to be predominantly down to a unique social ritual which they’ve practiced for hundreds of years.
+In case you’re not familiar with the term, blue zones are regions of the world thought to have a higher than usual number of people that live much longer than average.
+The people of Okinawa are fascinating because it’s not only what they eat that keeps them well, or how active they are, it’s thought to be largely down to a unique social ritual which they’ve practiced for hundreds of years.
 They are each paired with five children from birth and form a “moai group” that connects and supports each other for the rest of their lives.

 The people of Okinawa who belong to a moai claim to have a deep support and respect for one another.
-They not only have daily contact, meeting for meals or to share stories of the day, but they are also there for when things are less than rosy, if a spouse dies or you have a financial need, your maoi will step in and help you.
+They not only have daily contact, meeting for meals or to share stories of the day, but they are also there for when things are less than rosy, your maoi will step in and help you.

-Here are three Welfy tips to mindfully boost your immunity through your connections:
+Here are three tips to mindfully boost your connections:

 1. Phase out drains

-We have an exercise at Welfy called “Drains & Radiators” which helps people identify who is enhancing their lives and helping to build their wellbeing, and who is draining their energy and causing toxic stress on their system.
+“Drains & Radiators” an exercise which helps people identify who I enhancing your life and helping to build your wellbeing, and who is draining your energy and causing stress.
 Whilst we can’t phase out all drains, we can mindfully notice our energy around these people and try to limit our time and involvement with them.
 It’s not selfish, your physical and mental health is dependent upon it!

 2. Find your tribe